Haiiah/gonzmg88.github.io/_posts/2018-04-19-VariationalFreeEnergy.md

 \end{aligned}
 $$

 This integral of two Gaussians can be done using Bishop's book: Machine Learning and Pattern Recognition. in this case we will have to move to *section 2.3.3.
 Bayes' theorem for Gaussian variables*.
 This integral also came up in the [previous blog post on Nyström method]({{site.baseurl}}/blog/2017/10/24/NystromRBFNN#fully-bayesian-approach){:target="_blank"} and we showed there an alternative way to compute it.
-Anyway, the result is as expected the predictive distribution of the $\mathcal{GP}$:
+Anyway, the result is the predictive distribution of the $\mathcal{GP}$:

 $$
 \begin{aligned}